DARIAH-FI-Survey-Concept-Network/finnsurveytext/README.md

 For further details on how to use the package, please see the [package website](https://dariah-fi-survey-concept-network.github.io/finnsurveytext/index.html) which contains tutorials covering all the functions available in `finnsurveytext`.

 A video demonstrating use of the first version of the package is available [here](https://www.helsinki.fi/fi/unitube/video/307d2df5-1a2b-4440-9562-d7d915addc35)

+A preprint about the package development is also available [here](https://zenodo.org/records/14191177).

 ## Background ##
 DARIAH-FI is one of two components of FIN-CLARIAH which is a research infrastructure project for Social Sciences and Humanities (SSH) in Finland.
 DARIAH-FI involves all Finnish universities with research in SSH.